 Information on this page is scant.
 Minimax is not a well documented subject on the internet, and being as I came to existence after the well after the heyday of Minimax, I’m not the most informed on the subject.
 Despite this, I still have compiled what I have been able to find while researching.
 If you have any information you’d like to share on the subject, please leave it in a comment below!

-Minimax was one of Houston’s older original grocery stores.
-Competitors at the time included Henke & Pilot, and Wiengarten.
-Minimax operated stores under a franchise system.
-As with many other early franchises they expanded by offering franchise rights to existing stores.
-Franchisees had a great degree of freedom, with some even keeping the original name of their business in front of Minimax.
+Minimax was one of Houston’s older local grocery stores.
+Competitors at the time included Henke & Pilot (who would later be bought by Kroger), and Wiengarten.
+Unlike previously mentioned chains Minimax operated stores under a franchise system.
+To help encourage early expansion, franchise rights were offered to existing grocery stores wanting to join the Minimax brand.
+Franchisees enjoyed a great degree of freedom, with many even keeping the original name of their business in front of Minimax.
 As is evident by the advertisement for Mondrik’s Minimax Below.

-As grocery chains go, the franchise model never really caught on.
-Large scale chain grocery stores began to migrate to Houston in the 1960s.
-Henke & Pilot was converted to Kroger, and Safeway began their first expansion.
-Minimax managed to survive up until the 1980s, and some locations may have made it into the 90s.
+As far as grocery chains go, the franchise model never really caught on with company owned stores winning out.
+Large scale Super Markets began to pop up in Houston during the late 60s with Henke & Pilot being converting to Kroger, and Safeway beginning their first expansion.
+Convince and lower prices began to win customers over to Super Markets.
+Minimax managed to survive until the 1980s, and some locations may have made it into the 90s.
 However, this was at a reduced presence compared to the statewide locations the chain had previously held.
 Many of the buildings still stand.
 However, very few if any still operate as full fledged grocery stores.
 Mostly due to the small nature of the original Minimax locations.

 As of 2018, most of Houston’s original grocery stores are remembered in some way.
 Weingartens continues to own and manage many of their former properties and the shopping centers they occupy.
 Henke & Pilot has become the name of a trendy Gastropub.
 While Minimax has been left to the wind.
 With only a single somber reminder.
-Minimax Drive, a road leading to the now demolished Distribution Center opposite of Northwest Mall.
+Minimax Drive, a road leading to the now demolished Distribution Center East of the also abandoned Northwest Mall.

 |1204 Westheimer Rd Houston, TX 77006||Likely original location.
 Built around 1930 still standing now a Slick Willie's Pool Hall|